 We decided it was time to pull the biggest and brightest nutritional tips out of the fat loss information pile and give them a good spit-shine.

-The result: 9 clear-cut rules with no gimmicks or magic potions that can get you to lean, mean, and healthy in a jiffy.
+The result: nine clear-cut rules with no gimmicks or magic potions that can get you lean, mean, and healthy in a jiffy.

 No more sacrifices to the fat-loss gods or mad-scientist formulas—just good information!